TristanPWarren/COMSM0010_cloud/README.md

 + Replace ami string on line 116 in ``cnd_master.py`` with the AMI ID of the new image

++ Run CND system using ``python3 cnd_master`` using the following command line arguments to specify behaviour

 ####Command Line Arguments: